Renting with Pets – Where Do I Stand?

 Previously, the majority of landlords put an automatic blanket ban on dogs, or cats, on their properties.
 This meant that many existing pet owners struggled to find suitable accommodation.
 Many others find they have to give up their pet altogether.
 But will proposals make any difference to renters with pets?

 The Renters (Reform) Bill was introduced to Parliament in May 2023.
 It set out to make adjustments to tenancy contracts – thereby removing strict restrictions on pets.
-The aim is to encourage more landlords to be more flexible with responsible pet-owning tenants.
+The aim? – To encourage landlords to be more flexible with responsible pet-owning tenants.

 However, there is a concern that some landlords will charge a higher rent for pet owners.
 According to Landlord Law Services, while landlords cannot charge a high deposit, (due to the Tenant Fees Bill), they can charge a higher rent for tenants with pets.